 Consider the size of the footwell!
 The number of seats is a major component when picking out a hot tub, but many customers don’t think about how big the footwell is, then immediately regret not thinking about it when their hairy-toed uncle comes over for a dip and takes up the entire footwell.

 Another benefit to buying from a local store is that you can test many hot tubs before you buy.
 Bring your swimsuit and see first hand if you truly like the hot tub you are interested in.
 You wouldn’t buy a new car without test driving it first.
 Backyard Leisure even has a mood room, that lets you test out multiple spas in a dim room to completely immerse yourself in the relaxing experience.

 Objectively the greatest benefit of having a hot tub is hydrotherapy.
 It is great to warm up and relax your muscles.
-Different brands have different jets that offer a different level of massage.
-Jacuzzi has some of the best jets on the market, they mix an equal 50% water and 50% air and are able to concentrate the power directly to your muscles from you neck to your toes.
-Brands like Bullfrog have JetPaks that allow you to swap in the JetPak that gives you the exact massage that you want.
-Other brands like MAAX have physician designed zone therapy to target the six most important areas on your body, as well as a “foot relief zone” that encases your feet for a full foot massage (great for people that work on their feet all day).
+Different brands have different jets that offer different levels of massage.
+Jacuzzi has some of the best jets on the market, they mix an equal 50% water and 50% air and are able to concentrate the power directly to your muscles from your neck to your toes.
+Brands like Bullfrog have JetPaks that allow you to swap in the JetPak that gives you the exact message that you want.
+Other brands like MAAX have physician-designed zone therapy to target the six most important areas on your body, as well as a “foot relief zone” that encases your feet for a full foot massage (great for people that work on their feet all day).